-If you are told to return at another day, make sure you show up on time for the interview.
+If you are told to return on another day, make sure you show up on time for the interview.

 If you have several gyms that you are interested in, apply to all of them and then choose the position that's best for you.
-This way you don't have to wait for any single gym to call you back.
+This way, you don't have to wait for any single gym to call you back.

 Seriously, be proud of yourself and believe in yourself.
-To help you along, here are some sure fire job interview tips to help you outshine your competition and make a great impression.
+To help you along, here are some sure-fire job interview tips to help you outshine your competition and make a great impression.

 I'll bet the gym you want to work at has a website.
 Look it over and get a feel for what the gym is about.
-If there is a list of personal trainers on the site, look them over and take notice of their specialties and certifications (and how they compare to yours).
+If there is a list of personal trainers on the site, look them over and take notice of their specialties and certifications (and how they compare to you).

-If the health club is a big chain gym (Retro Fitness, Planet Fitness, etc.), try to find out statistics about the health club – how many gyms are out there, the mission statement of the health club, what kind of equipment is used, health club trivia, the name of the CEO etc.
+If the health club is a big chain gym (LA Fitness, Planet Fitness, etc.), try to find out statistics about the health club – how many gyms are out there, the mission statement of the health club, what kind of equipment is used, health club trivia, the name of the CEO etc.

-Bottom line: employers take pride in their business and they like it when you know about what they do.
+Bottom line: employers take pride in their business and they like it when you know what they do.

 Sure, as a rule, personal trainers have a pretty casual dress code but that doesn't mean you should go into the interview wearing jeans.
 I suggest you wear something like shoes, khakis, and a nice buttoned shirt.

-Unless you are interviewing to be a fitness director or general manager of a health club, I don't think you need to wear a suit – unless the personal trainer job you are looking to get is at a ritzy, high class facility like Canyon Ranch etc.
+Unless you are interviewing to be a fitness director or general manager of a health club, I don't think you need to wear a suit – unless the personal trainer job you are looking to get is at a ritzy, high-class facility like Canyon Ranch, etc.

 For a lot of personal trainers, dressing for an interview can be a pain in the butt but trust me, this will help you stand out.
 Most people who are interviewing for the job will not dress for the occasion.

 If you don't have a fitness resume, create one.
 It doesn't have to be fancy and if this is the first personal trainer job you hope to get, odds are, you won't have much work experience.
 That's ok.
-The fact that you bring a personal trainer resume to the interview will help you outshine all the others who don't bring a resume (most won't).
+The fact that you bring a personal trainer resume to the interview will help you outshine the others who don't bring a resume (most people won't).